Beam Fusion Model

 Calculate the neutral beam beta

-Calculate the characteristic time taken for the beam energy to comparable to that of the thermal energy
+Calculate the characteristic slowing-down time to the thermal range

 Set the fast beam ion densities

-Calculate the speeds of ions when at the critical energy
+Calculate the speeds of ions at the critical energy

 Calculate the fast ion pressures